 The University provides full assistance to students with disabilities and assists them by taking appropriate actions to ensure their welfare.
-Students with particular medical conditions or with learning support needs that affect their ability to undertake their academic studies or general wellbeing are requested to inform the Student Counselling Office or the Dean of Student Affairs and submit their medical records.
-The Deanship of Student Affairs or the Student Counselling manager will, in full confidence, take appropriate actions and contact relevant academic staff to provide additional support throughout their study at the University.
+Students with particular medical conditions or with learning support needs that affect their ability to undertake their academic studies or general wellbeing are requested to inform the Student Counselling Office or the Director of directorate of student affairs and submit their medical records.
+The Directorate of student affairs or the Student Counselling manager will, in full confidence, take appropriate actions and contact relevant academic staff to provide additional support throughout their study at the University.